MISSION: Strengthen Food and Nutrition Security

 Constance A. Gewa, PhD, MPH, Co-Founder, Director of Programs and Evaluation

-Constance is Co-Founder and Director of Programs and Evaluation for SANGO-Kenya.
-An Associate Professor at George Mason University, she has 20 years’ experience in conducting food and nutrition research in rural Kenya, with a strong emphasis on dietary practices among mothers and children.
+Connie is Scientific Program Director at the Foundation for Food and Agriculture Research.
+She has 20 years’ experience conducting food and nutrition research in rural Kenya, with a strong emphasis on dietary practices among mothers and children.
 She has established relationships with community members, local leaders, and government officials in Kisumu County as well as collaborations with researchers at Maseno University in Kisumu County.
 Her analysis of the food and nutrition security situation in Kisumu County showed that 60% of the households in the area were severely food insecure.

-Constance has participated in numerous evaluations of food security and nutrition projects including USAID’s SPRING (Strengthening Partnerships, Results, and Innovation in Nutrition Globally) projects in Zambia and Rwanda.
+Connie’s experience includes participation in USAID’s SPRING (Strengthening Partnerships, Results, and Innovation in Nutrition Globally) projects in Zambia and Rwanda.
 She has authored numerous articles and book chapters on nutrition and food security in peer-reviewed publications.

-Kit has worked with NGOs in sub-Saharan Africa focused on women’s economic development, health systems strengthening, HIV/AIDS, and clean water.
+Kit has experience working in both the private and public sectors for both corporate and not-for-profit organizations.
+She has worked with NGOs in sub-Saharan Africa focused on women’s economic development, health systems strengthening, HIV/AIDS, and clean water.
 Kit has also worked in conflict situations with programs fostering cooperation through economic development and community-based programs for women and youth.

 Kit has more than 20 years of business, management, and entrepreneurial experience in the private sector, focusing primarily on communications and marketing.
 She has successfully launched numerous start-ups and their products in the US and abroad.
 She also established and served as president of a successful communications consultancy.